The following article is part of the self-preparation for the modern BVOP® Certified Project Manager program.

 The BVOPGM office chooses management and development methodologies and practices (realization sets).
-Choosing realization sets is collaboratively consulted with stakeholders, project management roles and project team members.
+Choosing realization sets is collaboratively consulted with stakeholders, project management roles, and project team members.

 Different projects may follow different realization sets if this does not harm the goals and strategies of the BVOPGM office.

-Realizations sets may include practices related to:
+Realization sets may include practices related to:

 - Project management

 - Quality assurance

 Requesting support, advice, and knowledge from different professionals assigned to a project or from external parties interested in the project increases the transparency and the efficiency of the custom realization sets and helps to fill in gaps.
 Different parties may share valuable information about their work, problems, and needs.

 When realization sets are discussed and agreed upon, the Business Value-Oriented Program Management (BVOPGM) office needs to apply changes before the project starts.